TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/README.md

 ### Caveats

-You are good to use the GPIOs below as long as you do not use them as *inputs*, and do not hard-wire them to a given state:
+You are good to use the GPIOs above as long as you do not use them as *inputs*, and do not hard-wire them to a given state:

 * **GPIO2:** must never be hard-wired to *high*.
 In your code, you can freely use *GPIO2* because your code will not run anyway when boot mode is enabled via the *boot button*, and *GPIO2* only matters in this boot mode and is otherwise ignored.
 * **GPIO12:** must never be hard-wired to *high*.
 In your code, you can freely use *GPIO2* because your code will only run *after* the flash voltage has been set.
 * **GPIO15:** Freely usable.
 Whether nor not boot messages are emitted is not interfering with boot.

+The only exception to the rule - *never use as input* - is *GPIO0*: this *GPIO* **is** used as an input (it is wired to the left push button), yet obviously because this button **is supposed to** influence the boot process: when you hold the button at power-up, the ROM bootloader is loaded.

+Once the boot process has completed and your own firmware code runs, you can now safely use this *low active* button at *GPIO0* for your own purposes.

+> [!NOTE]
+> At this point, you can use *all* of the strapping pins as *inputs*.
+You just need to make sure that strapping *GPIOs* cannot be actively changed *before* the boot process has completed.

 ## Display